kaushik-sinha/kaushik-sinha.github.io/_pages/about.md

 I have opening for two PhD students in my research group starting Fall 2025.
 The ideal candidate should be proficient in Python programming, have a strong mathematical background, and have a bachelor's or master's degree in **computer science**.

 1. The first position is in **theoretical mechine learning**, where the goal is to develop and analyze machine learning algorithms and write proof-of-concept Python codes to demonstrate effectiveness such algorithms.
 The primary focus here is on analysis of algorithms.
 The ideal candidate for this position should be strong in algorithms and have a strong mathematical and statistical background.
 2. The second position is in **applied machine learning**, where the goal is to develop machine learning algorithms and write Python codes for extensive evaluations of these algorithms.
-The ideal candidate for this position should be strong in Python programming and have basic understanding of Algorithms.
+The ideal candidate for this position should be very strong in Python programming and have basic understanding of Algorithms.

 If you are interested please send me an email to kaushik.sinha@wichita.edu with the subject line **PhD position in theoretical machine learning, Fall 2025**  or **PhD position in applied machine learning, Fall 2025** as appropriate.
 Please send your cv/resume, all transcripts and two letters of recommendations.
 <!--[Details here](https://github.com/kaushik-sinha/kaushik-sinha.github.io/files/5541214/phd_position_ad.pdf)-->